 Store metadata as VMC objects

-Do not build shard and blob structures (no need since CMC owns all physical storage)
+Do not build shard and blob structures (no need since VDC owns all physical storage)

 In the metadata for virtual containers, the shard id of the VDC will be inserted.
 This allows access to virtual objects to map to the proper shard.

-A container list object will be maintained in the VMC for recovery
+A container list object will be maintained in the VMC for recovery.
+Alternatively, we could just enumerate the per-container metadata objects in the VMC for recovery.

 Using the above method, containers can be located in the current way (through CMC or VMC metadata).
 The container recovery path will make use of the VMC container list object to properly fill out global data structures used to manage containers.